Guides

 6. Italy

-By 2018, Italy had 20GW of solar PV capacity; in Europe, that’s an accomplishment only battered by Germany.
+By 2018, Italy had 20GW of solar PV capacity.
+In Europe, that’s an accomplishment only battered by Germany.

 The journey to green energy has been long, dating back to 2005 when the country installed its first Conto Energia program to support renewable power development.